Card Acquiring Specific Terms and Conditions

-12.2 HBR Merchants undertake to pay the Card Scheme fees for high-brand risk MCCs, including registration fees and annual fees.
+12.2 HBR Merchants undertake to pay the Card Scheme fees for high-brand risk MCCs and the fees for regulatory monitoring services (if applicable), including registration fees and/or quarterly or annual fees.

 12.3 The Merchant is liable to pay any applicable interchange fees, Card Scheme fees, assessments and charges incurred by Intergiro as a result of their use of the Card Acquiring.
 In addition to the above, Intergiro reserves the right to pass on to the Merchant any fines levied by Card Schemes in relation to the Card Transactions processed by the Merchant or in case of the Merchant’s failure to comply with the Card Scheme Rules.
 Intergiro further advises that the Merchant should make themselves aware of the Card Scheme Rules.